 5. Court sessions and position (including filings and hearings)

-Jersey’s Royal Court has put in place revised procedures for civil and commercial matters which are designed to ensure that the Court can continue to operate effectively and safely through the COVID-19 crisis.
+Jersey’s Royal Court has put in place revised procedures and practice directions for civil and commercial matters which are designed to ensure that the Court can continue to operate effectively and safely through the COVID-19 crisis.
+The Court is also accelerating certain elements of the Court’s digitisation project to facilitate working during the COVID-19 disruption.
 The Court has adjourned non-urgent cases to limit the amount of person to person contact with the Court service and has issued revised protocols in relation to filing electronic and hard copy documents with the Court.
-Procedures have been introduced to permit hearings to take place by video link or by telephone where appropriate.
+Procedures have been introduced to permit hearings to take place by video link or by telephone where appropriate and revised practice directions have been issued including guidance in relation to tenancy disputes for commercial and residential property.
 Further officers have also been sworn in to ensure that the Court can continue to sit should officers be required to isolate.

-The Samedi Division of the Royal Court is continuing to sit to deal with property transactions although the Court is restricting attendance to legal representatives of the parties.
+The Samedi Division of the Royal Court is continuing to sit to deal with property transactions although the Court has changed the time of the Court sitting to minimise person to person contact and is restricting attendance to legal representatives of the parties

 7. Other Temporary Regulatory Measures